-I am interning this summer with The Paradigm Project (TPP), a low-profit organization that manufactures improved stoves for people in developing countries.
+I interned in summer 2013 with The Paradigm Project (TPP), a low-profit organization that manufactures improved stoves for people in developing countries.
 Paradigm works with a company called EzyLife to manufacture and distribute stoves, which are called jikos in Swahili.
 Currently, many women in developing countries cook inside their hut on a three stone fire with wood or charcoal.
 In addition to being time consuming and expensive to collect fuel, this type of stove produces massive carbon emissions that cause respiratory problems in women and children and also go on to pollute our planet.
 The Nature Conservancy estimates that the rural poor generate 25% of global carbon emissions.
 Thus, Paradigm has produced stoves that burn more efficiently and produce decreased carbon emissions.

 However, the benefit does not stop there.
 In addition to being a healthier and more environmentally friendly option, the stoves create jobs for people in the area.
 Since Paradigm seeks to distribute stoves that are manufactured locally and creates sales teams comprised of local men and women, it is able to have an economic impact on the community in addition to an environmental one.
 Paradigm’s focus is to empower people and to shift the way the Western world thinks about people in developing countries.
 Rather than charity, they seek to create opportunity by investing in the developing world through projects that help the people socially, physically and environmentally.

 Paradigm carries several types of stoves which are either wood-burning or charcoal jikos.
 While The Paradigm Project is headquartered in Colorado, they are doing work in South America and Eastern Africa.
 EzyLife is the company on the ground in Kenya, which is where I am working.
 At this time, I am the only person from Paradigm in the office with EzyLife and am also the only American.
 I work and stay in Nairobi which is a wonderful city!